aleimba/bac-genomics-scripts/ncbi_ftp_download/README.md

 ncbi_ftp_download
 =================

+**This pipeline is NOT working at the moment, as NCBI reorganized the structure of their [FTP server for genomes](https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/).
+As an alternative way to fetch bacterial genomes from NCBI I recommend [`Bio-RetrieveAssemblies`](https://github.com/andrewjpage/Bio-RetrieveAssemblies) from @andrewjpage from the Wellcome Trust Sanger Institute.**

 Scripts to batch download all bacterial genomes of a genus/species from NCBI's FTP site (RefSeq and GenBank) for easy access.

 ## Synopsis